chr2022-anonymous-repository/experiments/README.md

 # experiments
-Juyter Notebooks (supported by Python scripts) that contain our experiments, plots and results.
-Divided into experiment 1 and 2.
+JuPyter Notebooks (supported by Python scripts) that contain our experiments, plots and results.